jimmoffitt/developer_advocate.blog/metadataEvolution/choosingHistoricalAPI.md

 Both the Full-Archive Search and Historical PowerTrack APIs are available with 12-month subscriptions.
 In addition, Historical PowerTrack is available on a *'one-off'* basis.
 So if you need historical Tweet data for a one-time project or ad hoc research, Historical PowerTrack will be better suited to your needs.

 Also, the infrastructure and processing requirements to support Full-Archive Search are significantly higher than Historical PowerTrack.
-Accordingly, the licensing fees are higher for Full-Archive Search are higher than Historical PowerTrack and the 30-Day Search API.
-If you only need data from the last 30 days, the 30-Day Search API may be the best match for your use case.
+Accordingly, the licensing fees for Full-Archive Search are higher than Historical PowerTrack and the 30-Day Search API.
+If you only need data from the last 30 days, the 30-Day Search API is probably the best match for your use case.

 ### Selecting a Historical Product <a id="choosing" class="tall">&nbsp;</a>